-Two big pieces of local government news today – more powers and less money.
+Two big pieces of local government news today from the coalition government – more powers but less money.

 On the more powers front, here are some of the highlights from the Localism Bill: